ChurchApps/FreeShowWeb/src/routes/docs/styles/+page.md

 ## Background

 Change the background color, or set a background image that will always show when you clear all.
-You can also change the resolution if you want.
-In most cases you just want to leave it at the default.
-This does not affect the resolution of the content itself, just the placement and the size.

-## Resolution
+## Aspect ratio

-Change the output resolution.
-(Note that this does not affect the [output screen size](./output#settings)).
-This also goes hand in hand with the "Media Fit" option, in many cases this should be set to "Cover" when changing the resolution.
-You also have to create a new template that matches the new resolution.
+Change the output aspect ratio.
+It's 16/9 by default, but you can also set it to automatically fit the output window aspect ratio.
+If this is different to the output aspect ratio, the content will be contained inside.
+Also there are some more handy features here.

 ## Lines

-If you set this to 2 all the textboxes will show max 2 lines in the output at the time.
-This is useful if you show e.g. 4-5 lines in the main output, and want a second live stream output to only show 2 outputs at a time.
-Set to 0 to show all lines.
+If you set this to e.g. 2 all the textboxes will show max 2 lines in the output at the time.
+This is useful if you want a second live stream output to only show 2 lines at a time, while another output shows all the lines.

 ## Toggle layers